-No. 16.
+15 No. 15.
+10

 AN ACT to authorise certain Persons to A.D.
-1891. construct and maintain a Railway from a point on the Derwent Valley Railway to the Town of Zeehan.
-[15 September, 1891.]
+1891. construct and maintain a Railway from the Town of Waratah to the Town of [15 September, 1891.]
+Zeehan.

-BE it enacted by His Excellency the Governor of Tasmania, by and with the advice and consent of the Legislative Council and House of Assembly, in Parliament assembled, as follows:
+BE it enacted by His Excellency the Governor of Tasmania, by and with the advice and consent of the Legislative Council and House of Assembly, in Parliament assembled, as follows:-

-1 This Act may be cited for all purposes as "The Derwent Valley Short title. and Zeehan Railway Act."
+1 This Act may be cited for all purposes as "The Waratah and Short title.
+Zeehan Railway Act."

-2 In the construction and for the purposes of this Act the following Interpretation. terms shall, if not inconsistent with the context or subject-matter, have the respective meanings hereby assigned to them :- "Crown Lands" or "Crown Land" shall mean any lands in the Colony which are or may become vested in the Crown, and have not been and are not dedicated to some public use, and includes all lands of the Crown which are or may be occupied for pastoral or mining or other purposes under any lease or licence issued or applied for in pursuance of any Act of Parliament of this Colony:

-"Person" includes "Company":
+2 In the construction and for the purposes of this Act the following Interpretation. terms shall, if not inconsistent with the context or subject-matter, have the respective meanings hereby assigned to them:

+"Crown Lands" or "Crown Land" shall mean any lands in the Colony which are or may become vested in the Crown, and have not been and are not dedicated to some public use, and includes all lands of the Crown which are or may be occupied for pastoral or mining or other purposes under any lease or licence issued or applied for in pursuance of any Act of Parliament of this Colony: "Person" includes "Company":
-"Company" includes every company, association, partnership, or firm, whether corporate or unincorporate, and wheresoever and howsoever incorporated, associated, or formed, which carries on business in this Colony:

-"The said lease" means the lease made under Section Three of this Act, or any renewal thereof, or any lease or leases of any branch line or lines of railway which may be issued under the authority of this Act:

-"The said lessees" or "the lessees" includes any persons who are lessees, assignees, transferees, or under-lessees under the said lease:

-- "Land previously leased" means land comprised in any lease or licence issued in pursuance of any Act of Parliament of this Colony: - "The first lessee" means any "person" entitled to occupy any "land previously leased:" "The Commissioner" shall mean (1) any one of the Commis- - "The Commissioner" shall mean (1) any one of the Commissioners of Goldfields for Tasmania; (2) any one of the Commissioners of Mines:

-"Minister" shall mean the Minister of Lands and Works for

-the time being:

-"The Derwent Valley Railway" shall be the Railway as now constructed from Hobart to Glenora and any future extension thereof:

-- extension thereof:

-"The said railway" or "the railway" shall mean the railway mentioned in the Section next hereinafter contained, and any branch line or lines of railway which may at any time be constructed under the authority of this Act, or of any lease which may be issued thereunder: - "Road or street" or "public road or street," shall include any railway or tramway.
+- "Company" includes every company, association, partnership, or firm, whether corporate or unincorporate, and wheresoever and howsoever incorporated, associated, or formed, which carries on business in this Colony: - "The said lease" means the lease made under Section Three of this Act, or any renewal thereof, or any lease or leases of any branch line or lines of railway which may be issued under the authority of this Act: - under the authority of this Act: "The said lessees" or "the lessees" includes any persons who are lessees, assignees, transferees, or under-lessees under the said lease: - "Land previously leased" means land comprised in any lease or licence issued in pursuance of any Act of Parliament of this Colony: - "The first lessee" means any "person" entitled to occupy any "land previously leased:" - "The Commissioner" shall mean (1) any one of the Commissioners of Goldfields for Tasmania; (2) any one of the Commissioners of Mines: - "Minister" shall mean the Minister of Lands and Works for the time being: - "The said railway" or "the railway" shall mean the railway mentioned in the Section next hereinafter contained, and any branch line or lines of railway which may at any time be constructed under the authority of this Act or of any lease which may be issued thereunder: - "Road or street" or "public road or street" shall include any railway or tramway.

 Lease may be granted for purpose of constructing railway.

-3 It shall be lawful for the Minister, with the consent of the Governor in Council, to grant to Messieurs Frank Bond and Howard Edward Wright, for a term of Thirty years, at a nominal rental and in accordance with the provisions of this Act, a lease of any Crown Land not exceeding one chain in width, for the construction and maintenance and working of a railway from a point on the Derwent Valley Railway to a point at or near to the Town of Zeehan, and also such area of Crown Land for all stations, branches, sidings, crossings, side-cuttings, cuttings, embankments, and conveniences in connection with the said railway as may be proper, subject to such covenants, terms, and conditions as to the Governor in Council may seem fit; and it shall be lawful for the said Frank Bond and Howard Edward Wright to construct and maintain such a railway and such other works and conveniences as aforesaid, subject to the provisions of this Act and the said lease.
+3 It shall be lawful for the Minister, with the consent of the Governor in Council, to grant to Messieurs James William Norton Smith, Charles Gibson Millar, and James Smith Reid, for a term of Thirty years, at a nominal rental, and in accordance with the provisions of this Act, a lease of any Crown Land not exceeding one chain in width, for the construction and maintenance and working of a railway from a point in or near the Town of Waratah to a point in or near the Town of Zeehan, and also such area of Crown Land for all stations, sidings, crossings, side-cuttings, cuttings, embankments, and conveniences in connection with the said railway as may be proper, subject to such covenants, terms, and conditions as to the Governor in Council may seem fit.